L-R: Chantell Armijo-Cruz, Lidia Angeles-Cruz, Allen Cruz, Josue Chino-Cruz, Bryan Chavez-Cruz and Jason Chavez-Cruz.

 Like his brother, Bryan became heavily involved in campus life, joining the soccer team and eventually becoming the student representative on the Board of Trustees.

-"I've had a lot of opportunities here," he said, listing campus TRIO programs and the Office of Diversity and Inclusion as key support systems.
+"I've had a lot of opportunities here," he said, listing campus TRIO programs and the Office of Equity, Diversity and Inclusion as key support systems.
 A TRIO trip to Washington, D.C. to tour graduate schools was particularly motivational, he said.

 All in all, he said, at St. Scholastica he's found a place that respects diversity while also offering students a chance to experience a fresh perspective.